Abdulmoiz-Ahmer/Development-Guide-Lines/CSS.md

 }
 ```

-Containing or wrapping classes should use the post-fix -area.
-Classes that drive layout positioning styles may use the post-fix -layout.
+Containing or wrapping classes should use the post-fix `-area`.
+Classes that drive layout positioning styles may use the post-fix `-layout`.

 ```
 .blog-title-area {